contaware/py-docs-notes/README.md

 Typical commands (invoke `pip` like shown above):

 ```
-pip list
+pip list -v
 pip show <pkg>
 pip install <pkgs>
 pip install --upgrade <pkgs>
 pip uninstall <pkgs>
 ```

 - Instead of installing globally, it's possible to use the `--user` option to install packages for the current user only.
+Note that on many Linux/macOS systems, installing without `sudo` implies the `--user` option.
 - To protect packages which may also be installed by your system package manager (like `apt` for example), since Python 3.11 some systems require the `--break-system-packages` option, and that also with the `--user` option.

 ### Virtual environment